Why this new translation is so good

 No self

 At the end of Chapter 1.3, I translate a line as, ‘A consummate person has no self.’
-Professor Brook Ziporyn, in his celebrated 2020 translation, translates ‘no self’ as ‘no definite identity’.
-The issue here is how to best translate the sinograph ji 己.
+Instead of ‘no self’, Professor Brook Ziporyn, in his celebrated 2020 translation, opts for ‘no definite identity’.³ The issue here is how to best translate the sinograph ji 己.
 The straightforward meaning of ji is ‘self’.
-Ziporyn acknowledges this, but he translates ji as ‘definite identity’ because he doubts the reader’s ability to make proper sense of what it means to have no self.
-He worries that the reader might interpret ‘having no self’ to mean ‘mental disintegration, schizophrenia with multiple personalities, immature lack of self-knowledge or principle, or else something like selflessness in the moral sense of unselfishness and altruism.’
+Ziporyn acknowledges this, but translates ji as ‘definite identity’ because he doubts the reader’s ability to make proper sense of what it means to have no self.
+He worries that the reader might interpret ‘having no self’ to mean ‘mental disintegration, schizophrenia with multiple personalities, immature lack of self-knowledge or principle, or else something like selflessness in the moral sense of unselfishness and altruism.’⁶

-Curiously, Ziporyn seems unaware that ‘having no definite identify’ might itself be read as having schizophrenia with multiple personalities, or, say, being a conman.
+Curiously, Ziporyn is unaware that ‘having no definite identify’ might itself be read as having schizophrenia with multiple personalities, or, say, being a conman.
 Bizarrely, given his long list of remotely possible interpretations, he fails to note a very obvious one: in mainstream English ‘no self’ does mean something very much like ‘no definite identity’.
 The term ‘no self’ has entered English via Buddhist philosophy, as a translation of the Pali word anatta.
-Now, whether the Buddha’s anatta (no self) maps well onto Chuang Tzu’s wu ji (no self), and whether either term is best interpreted by the phrase ‘no definite identity’—those are puzzles one might ponder.
-But to think that English-speaking folk are likely to interpret ‘having no self’ as ‘having schizophrenia with multiple personalities’—this is the sign of a person who is out of touch with both Chinese and English.
-There is no reason to think that the English word ‘self’ is any more ambiguous than the Chinese word ji.
+Now, whether the Buddha’s anatta (no self) maps well onto Chuang Tzu’s wu ji (no self), and whether either term is best interpreted by the phrase ‘no definite identity’—these are puzzles one might ponder.
+But to worry that English-speaking folk might interpret ‘having no self’ as ‘having schizophrenia with multiple personalities’—that’s just head-in-the-clouds intellectualising that has completely lost sight of we living breathing English-speakers.
 By translating wu ji as no definite identity, rather than no self, Ziporyn produces an unnecessarily wordy and abstract translation that fails to translate both the aesthetics and the meaning of Chuang Tzu’s writing.

 We discussed this type of error—the error of disregarding the aesthetics and rhetorics of the text—above (the northern darkness, take 2).
 But because this error is so rife in translations of Chuang Tzu’s writing, indulge me as I illustrate it with an English example.
 Robert Frost opens his famous poem with the line, ‘Two roads diverged in a yellow wood’.
 What these words mean is that Mr Frost faced a choice.
 Imagine, now, that you want to translate this line into Chinese.
 Do you translate the line into the Chinese equivalent of ‘Two roads diverged in a yellow wood’?
 Or, doubting your reader’s ability to make sense of the line (fearing, perhaps, that your reader might read the line as a comment on the failure of The Department of Forestry to provide adequate signage), do you translate it into the Chinese equivalent of ‘I faced a choice’?